Sus-ie/king-county-house-prices/README.md

 ## Key Results
 - Decision Tree Regression showed the best performance for predicting house prices.
-- The pipeline included custom treatments for Linear, Ridge, and Lasso regressions to fine-tune performance.
 - Predictions for high-value houses (>$650,000) were made using the Decision Tree model.

 ## Tools & Technologies